 Radio Control (RC) is the use of radio signals to remotely control a device such as a model aircraft or robot.
 For ground vehicles the transmitter (Tx) transmits a radio carrier wave in the 27, 40 MHz or 2.4 GHz bands.
 (35MHz band is reserved for model aircraft).

 The 27MHz band has 13 channels, which are like different radio stations.
 It is prone to interference by CB (Citizens Band) radios that use the same band.

 The 40 MHz band has 34 channels.
 Each unique channel frequency is controlled by a crystal in the transmitter and a matching crystal in the receiver.
 Some cheap toys have 'splat' transmitters that transmit over (and interfere with) a number of adjacent channels and are identified by Band 1, Band 2, Band 3 etc. The 2.4 GHz band has several thousand discrete channels.

-The transmitter looks at the position of each control stick and sends this information to a receiver which is tuned to the same frequency.
-There are 2 methods used by the transmitter to superimpose the control stick information onto the carrier wave:
+The transmitter looks at the position of each control stick and sends this information by radio to a receiver which is tuned to the same frequency.
+There are 3 methods used by the transmitter to superimpose the control stick information onto the carrier wave:

 - a.
 Amplitude Modulation (AM).
-This suffers from interference. - b.
+This suffers from interference and is seldom used today. - b.
 Frequency Modulation (FM).
-This suffers much less from interference but is more expensive.
-(Your Rampaging Chariot contains an FM radio transmitter and receiver).
+This suffers much less from interference, but is more expensive.
+To prevent interference between robots, crystals must be fitted to provide discrete radio channels.
+This is very awkward to achieve at a major competition such as the Scottish Robotic Games. - c.
+Digital Pulses which are encoded to give proportional control (Your 2012 Rampaging Chariot contains a 2.4 GHz digital radio transmitter and matched receiver).

-To avoid two robots being on the same frequency, channels can be altered by changing the crystals in both the transmitter (Tx) and receiver (Rx).
-You must ensure you use the right type and make of crystal in your Tx and Rx as different manufacturers crystals are incompatible.
+Note: For the old 40MHz transmitters you must ensure you use the right type and make of crystal in your Tx and Rx as different manufacturers crystals are incompatible.
 The Skysport 4 radio control uses Futaba crystals.
 AM and FM crystals are not interchangeable and 'single conversion' crystals are not the same as 'dual conversion' crystals.
-Crystals are quite delicate and should not be dropped.
+Crystals are guite delicate and should not be dropped.

-Pulse Position Modulation (PPM) is normally used to "multiplex" the control channels together onto the single radio channel.
+Control position is superimposed onto a carrier wave by modulation.
+The positions of the four axis controls (channels) are read and transmitted in sequence.
 In the Transmitter the stick position for Channel 1 is read and the information sent to the Receiver.
 Immediately afterwards the stick position for Channel 2 is read and that information is sent.
 This repeats for all of the channels, one after the other followed by a longer gap.
-The sequence is repeated about 25 times a second so that it appears that the servos instantly know you have moved a control stick.
+The sequence is repeated about 50 times a second so that it appears that the servos instantly know you have moved a control stick.